 What is Email?

 Email stands for electronic mail.
-It’s used to send and receive computer-stored messages via the internet.
-Emails are generally encoded in American Standard Code for Information Interchange( ASCII).
+It is used to send and receive computer-stored messages via the Internet.

 Generally, an email is a message that may contain text, files, images, or other attachments sent through the computer network to an individual or group of individuals.